in-mashin/a-frame-indic-script-fonts/README.md

 # a-frame-indic-script-fonts
-indic script fonts for "a-frame"
+indic script fonts for projects made with "a-frame"